Broad range energy absorption enabled by hydrogenated TiO2 nanosheets: from optical to infrared and microwave†

-Effecient energy harvesting is critical in developing various future clean energy sources and technologies from our ultimate clean energy source – the sun, which covers a broad range of photon energies ranging from ultraviolet, to visible, infrared, and microwave regions.
-Absorption is the first key step to the uptake of the solar energy for various energy conversions and utilizations.
-Materials with broadrange electromagentic interaction are therefore highly desirable.
-Here, we demonstrate that such a broad range energy absorption from visible light to microwave regions can be achieved with hydrogenated TiO2 nanosheets.
+Efficient energy harvesting is critical in developing various future clean energy sources and technologies from our ultimate clean energy source – the Sun, which covers a broad range of photon energies ranging from ultraviolet, to visible, infrared, and microwave regions.
+Absorption is the first key step in the uptake of solar energy for various energy conversions and utilizations.
+Materials with broad-range electromagnetic interaction are therefore highly desirable.
+Here, we demonstrate that such broad-range energy absorption from visible light to microwave regions can be achieved with hydrogenated TiO2 nanosheets.
 A large near-infrared and visible-light absorption (>60%), a broad mid-IR absorption, and a highly efficient absorption in the microwave region have been obtained with hydrogenated TiO2 nanosheets.
-On the contrary, barely any absorption is observed for pristine TiO2 nanosheets in these regions.
-Therefore, this study shows that with such high absorption across such a broad energy range, hydrogenated TiO2 nanosheets obviously have the large capability in absorbing the solar energy across a broad energy region, which can be potentially useful for various photo-, photoelectro-, photochemical- applications, such as semiconductor devices, photocatalysis, photovoltaics, infrared detection, microwave communication.
+In contrast, barely any absorption is observed for pristine TiO2 nanosheets in these regions.
+Therefore, this study shows that with such high absorption across such a broad energy range, hydrogenated TiO2 nanosheets obviously have a large capability of absorbing solar energy across a broad energy region, which can be potentially useful for various photo, photoelectric, photochemical applications, such as semiconductor devices, photocatalysis, photovoltaics, infrared detection, microwave communication, etc.

 - This article is part of the themed collection: 2017 Journal of Materials Chemistry C HOT Papers